-Following the abolition of exchange controls on 1 May 2004, both residents and non-residents of Cyprus, whether individuals or corporate bodies, may hold and manage assets and liabilities in any currency and in any country, including freely convertible and transferable balances with banks on the island.
-There is no distinction between nationals of Cyprus, nationals of other EU member states or third-country nationals.
+Cyprus is a member of the Eurozone and both residents and non-residents of Cyprus, whether individuals or corporate bodies, may hold and manage assets and liabilities in any currency and in any country, including freely convertible and transferable balances with banks on the island.
+There is no distinction between nationals of Cyprus, nationals of other EU member states, or third-country nationals.